 © Barmalini | Dreamstime.com

 Seltzer water in the traditional sense is simply plain water with carbonation added, making it a cheap alternative to sparkling mineral water.
-Seltzer gets its name from the German town of Selters, which has been known for its natural springs.
+Seltzer gets its name from the German town of Selters, known for its natural springs.
 Unlike tonic water and club soda, there is no added salt (sodium) or sweeteners in “real” seltzer water.
 There are naturally and artificially flavored varieties, however, plain, unsweetened seltzer water is your best seltzer option.
-You can try adding fresh berries, other fruits or herbs to your seltzer for flavor.
+You can try adding fresh berries, or other fruits or herbs to your seltzer for flavor.

 Is Seltzer Water Bad For Your Teeth?

 Some studies have shown that carbonated beverages in general (not just seltzer water) can harm tooth enamel.
 Dental erosion can occur from an acidic pH balance.
 Normal water is neutral, at 7.0, while seltzer water is slightly acidic with an average of 4.5.

 This can cause concern for dental health, but plain seltzer water with nothing added to it is typically a higher pH than a carbonated soft drink like soda, which is a greater concern to your teeth.
 Drink seltzer water in moderation and don’t add citrus or other acids which may damage enamel.

 There are currently no studies that find seltzer water to be bad for your bones.
 On the other hand, carbonated soft drinks, such as sodas, are linked to higher rates of bone fractures.
 When it comes to your bone health, seltzer is a much better beverage choice when choosing between it and soda.